-Designer rates are mired in dark arts.
+Figuring out designer rates requires black magic and the dark arts.
 How much should a designer charge?
 It depends on whether they are Michelangelo or a newbie or just a regular designer who happens to specialise in your industry and commands good rates.

 Sometimes a designer can crack a nice logo in 10 minutes.
 Sometimes it can take 10 months.
 Experienced designers will spread out their rates across 'easy' projects and elaborate time consumers and there's no way of telling which one your project is going to be in the beginning.